 Reactions tend to go like this: Something happens.
 You panic.
 Then you proceed.

-I talk often with my coaching clients about the difference between reacting and responding.
-It’s simple: two P’s versus four P’s.
 Reacting is quick.
 Responding is slower.
 Responding creates more space between an event and what you do (or don’t do) with it.
-In that space, you give immediate emotions some room to breathe, better understand what is happening, make a plan using the most evolved part of your brain, then go forward accordingly.
+In that space, you give immediate emotions some room to breathe, better understand what is happening, make a plan using the most evolved part of your brain, and then move forward accordingly.

 Responding is harder than reacting.
 It takes more time and effort.
 It often requires letting a strong itch—the yearning to immediately do something, anything, about whatever just happened—be there without scratching it.
 But, like most things that require effort, responding also tends to be advantageous.
 You rarely regret deliberately responding to a challenging situation.
 You often regret automatically reacting to one.